DJATOM/x265-aMod/doc/reST/cli.rst

 	as *lslices*

 	**Values:** 0 - disabled.
 1 is the same as 0.
 Max 16.
-	Default: 8 for ultrafast, superfast, faster, fast, medium 4 for slow, slower
-			 disabled for veryslow, slower
+	Default: 8 for ultrafast, superfast, faster, fast, medium; 4 for slow, slower; disabled for veryslow, slower.

 .. option:: --lookahead-threads <integer>